ElusiveMonni/monni_docs/docs/commands/slash/points/balance.md

 :::

 :::warning
 This command is a dynamic command.
 The existence and name of this command will change depending on the guild’s settings.
-In this case [**Points module**](modules/points.md) settings.
+In this case the [**Points module**](modules/points.md) settings.
 :::

 ## Arguments

 - 1 **member:**
     The member whose balance is displayed.
 Takes discord ID or a name.
 If left empty, will default to person who ran the command.

 - 2 **hidden:**
     When set to `true`, will send the message as an ephemeral message only the command sender can see, while `false`, which is default, will send a message anyone can see.

 - 3 **system:**
     Only used when the command is set up for multiple systems.
 If a system is selected using its alias, then only that system will show up in the command, otherwise all systems will appear.